 Once you’ve logged in or created an account, click on the application form button to start filling out the form.
 You can save your work and return to complete and submit it at any time – please allow 30 minutes to an hour in total to complete the form.
 Please ensure that all form fields are complete before submitting as the application information cannot be edited once submitted.
 Please allow two days for processing the application form and payment.

-Family visits take place from March 29 - April 9, 2021 and the assessment day is Saturday, April 10.
-The family visit gives us insight into the applicant and family’s personalities, interests and values through conversation with the boy and his parents together.
+Family visits take place from March 28–April 8, 2022 and the assessment day is Saturday, April 9.
+The family visit gives us insight into the applicant and family’s personalities, interests and values through conversation with the student and his parents together.
 It’s also an opportunity for parents to gain a deeper insight into who we are and what we do at UCC.

 The assessment surveys development in the following areas: number concepts, auditory skills, paper-and-pencil skills and free-play.
-This is where we observe your son in a group setting with his peers and evaluate his social skills.
+This is where we observe your child in a group setting with their peers and evaluate social skills.

 * Due to COVID-19 restrictions, visits and assessments may be conducted virtually.
 Applicant families will receive full details in February.